 The eagles, falcons and hawks were all incredibly impressive but the stars of the show were two South African white-faced owls called Turbo and Diesel.
 They are simply adorable and even star in their own children’s book.
 You will learn all about their species and their habitat and they may even let you take an owl selfie!

 Top off day 1 of your weekend in Kilkenny with a fine dining experience at the Lyrath Estate.
 At the Yew Restaurant you will experience quality cuisine.
 The varied, flavoursome and enticing menu uses seasonal produce and the best of Irish ingredients, flourishing under an international twist.

 The ambiance of the restuarant exudes warmth and friendliness in a relaxed and charming atmosphere.
 Vast windows run along the length of the restaurant allowing you to fully immerse yourself in the serene gardens outside.
-The food is some of the best that I have tried in Ireland and I was impressed to find a delicious vegan option on the menu.
+The food is some of the best that we have tried in Ireland and we were impressed to find a delicious vegan option on the menu.
 Yew is a unique dining experience and it is the perfect way to end day 1 of your Kilkenny weekend itinerary.